vfarcic/devops24/manuscript/04-helm.md

     namespace: kube-system
 ```

-Since you are by now an expert in ServiceAccounts, there should be no need for a detailed explanation of the definition.
-We're creating a ServiceAccount called `tiller`in the `kube-system` Namespace and giving it `cluster-admin` ClusterRole.
+Since by now you are an expert in ServiceAccounts, there should be no need for a detailed explanation of the definition.
+We're creating a ServiceAccount called `tiller` in the `kube-system` Namespace and we are assigning it ClusterRole `cluster-admin`.
 In other words, the account will be able to execute any operation anywhere inside the cluster.

 You might be thinking that having such wide permissions might seem dangerous, and you would be right.
 Only a handful of people should have the user permissions to operate inside `kube-system` Namespace.
 On the other hand, we can expect much wider circle of people being able to use Helm.
 We'll solve that problem later in one of the next chapters.
 For now, we'll focus only on how Helm works, and get back to the permissions issue later.